 1 Introduction 1

-1.1 The basic model 1
+1.1 The basic model

-1.2 A taste of our results 3
+1.2 A taste of our results

-1.3 Organization 5
+1.3 Organization .
+5

 2 A simple observation and the questions it raises 6

-2.1 On the computational complexity of learning and testing 6
+2.1 On the computational complexity of learning and testing .
+6

-2.2 On testing versus learning 8
+2.2 On testing versus learning .
+8

 3 Two separations 10

-3.1 Time-conforming testers versus general testers 10
+3.1 Time-conforming testers versus general testers .
+10

-3.2 Adaptive versus nonadaptive testers 14
+3.2 Adaptive versus nonadaptive testers

 4 Fully visible state 16

-4.1 On the computational complexity of learning 16
+4.1 On the computational complexity of learning

-4.2 On testing versus learning 18
+4.2 On testing versus learning

-5 Linear Rules 22
+5 Linear Rules 21

-5.1 More on learning 22
+5.1 More on learning .
+21

-5.2 Testing is easier than learning 23
+5.2 Testing is easier than learning .
+22

-6 Environments of Moving Objects: The Dense Case 32
+6 Environments of Moving Objects 32

-6.1 A special case: Fixed one-dimensional interruptible movement 33
+6.1 A special case: Fixed one-dimensional interruptible movement .
+32

-6.1.1 A two-sided error tester 33
+6.1.1 A two-sided error tester

-6.1.2 On the complexity of one-sided error testers 51
+6.1.2 On the complexity of one-sided error testers

-6.2 Variable movement in multi-dimensional environments 61
+6.2 Variable movement in multi-dimensional environments .
+60

-7 Environments of Moving Objects: The Sparse Case 62

-7.1 The model 63 65

-7.2 Results $\begin{array}{c} 65 \\ 73 \end{array}$

-7.3 A twist on the model: Environment oracles that return identities 13

-8 Directions for Further Research 74
+7 Directions for Further Research 62

-A cknowledgments 74

-R eferences 75
+$\mathbf{A}$ knowledgments 62

+$\mathbf{R}$ ferences 64

-A ppendix: Some Tedious Details 77
+A pendix: Some Tedious Details 66

-] A.1 Some linear-time computations by one-dimensional cellular automata 77
+, A.1 Some linear-time computations by one-dimensional cellular automata

-A.2 Modeling moving objects via cellular automata 78
+A.2 Modeling moving objects via cellular automata